Center for Philosophy, Politics, and Economics

 About Democracy Project

-The Democracy Project’s public facing work will include events showcasing timely scholarly and cultural work on issues of importance to democracy.
-For 2022-23, our first year, we will host two major public events.
-The first, “Begin Again: Democracy in Crisis” will be in February 2023 and will feature a keynote lecture by public intellectual Eddie S. Glaude Jr., the James S. McDonnell Distinguished University Professor of African American Studies at Princeton University.
-The second event in Sept of 2023, “What is a democracy project?” will feature 3-5 leaders of other similar efforts at other universities alongside Brown faculty.
-We will ask attendees gathered at this forum to share their impressions and to make suggestions about what they would like to see prioritized at Brown by the Democracy Project in the next 2-3 years.
+The Democracy Project’s public facing work includes events showcasing timely scholarly and cultural work on issues of importance to democracy.
+For 2022-23, our first year, we hosted two major public events.
+The first, “Begin Again: Democracy in Crisis” featured a keynote lecture by public intellectual Eddie S. Glaude Jr., the James S. McDonnell Distinguished University Professor of African American Studies at Princeton University.
+The second event in Sept of 2023, “What is a Democracy Project?” featured 3-5 leaders of other similar efforts at other universities alongside Brown faculty.
+We asked attendees to share their impressions and to make suggestions about what they would like to see prioritized at Brown by the Democracy Project in the next 2-3 years.

 Project Directors